Ecstasy and Doom

 In Twin Skin I and II, Colleen continues to explore the vocal style from Keening, and in Twin Skin II it blends into a celestial soundscape like robot church music, the most radical song on the album.
 The evolution of this voice will continue on their next album in the two Watery Downs.

 Unlikely Mothers (2014)

 This is Big Blood's least experimental album.
 Where many of their albums are seeking novelty, Unlikely Mothers is seeking synthesis, like they're bringing together components from their whole musical history to build an engine of destruction.
-The music is both patient and relentless, with all nine songs over seven minutes, and it took me a year of listening to their whole discography to put the album in the right context to appreciate it -- I assume that all 400 copies were bought by time travelers from the future.
-When I'm over an this is the only thing I want to hear and it wears me out like a wild horse.
+The music is both patient and relentless, with all nine songs over seven minutes, and it took me a year of listening to their whole discography to put the album in the right context to appreciate it.
+I still haven't made it all the way through in one listen.
+Instead, I've found it's best to get really high and listen to one song over and over.

 The opening track, A Watery Down I, is saturated with an Egyptian goddess vibe that sounds a lot like the intro to Zeppelin's In The Light, and also like Koji Kondo's Spirit Temple.
 At first I dismissed it for its lack of melody or structure, but that's the point -- A Watery Down I is an epic soundscape, a space lullaby that gives us nothing to hold onto but its dreamy whirls and swells.
 (Sometimes I still get it stuck in my head.)